equipam/wheelchair/README.md

 # Wheelchair

 This repository holds the code developed for Systems Engineering @FEUP in 2022/2023.
-Its purpose is to control an electric wheelchair and, using sensors, avoid collisions.
+Its purpose is to control an electric wheelchair and, using a SSLidar sensor, avoid collisions.

 ---
 ## Windows development dependencies